3 Best Ways To Engage Your Baby

 Talking to your newborn teaches what is really important about social communication.
 It shows that what counts more than the actual words is the message that is being sent across – “I love you and you are very important to me.”

 Research has shown that newborns are more sensitive to higher-pitched voices-perhaps because the baby has heard the mother's voice for months already while growing in the womb.
 In any case, talking to your baby will help the baby learn to associate your voice with your face.
 It also establishes the basis for later language development.

-So go ahead… Tell your baby about the weather, the book you are reading what you're having for lunch, the names of his favourite toys/cartoons or whatever.
+So go ahead; tell your baby about the weather, the book you are reading what you're having for lunch, the names of his favorite toys/cartoons or whatever.
 You'll be laying the foundation for good communication skills.
 And you can never begin too early on that!

 Listen and Respond

 By the time babies are a month or two old, they often begin to make some sounds of their own.
 These won't be the cooing and babbling of later babyhood, but they won't be just crying either.
 A baby may say "ah" or "eh" or just make noises with the tongue.
 As primitive as these noises are, they are the first steps toward language.
 Adults can respond by imitating these little noises.
 The newborn occasionally repeats the sound, and before you know it, you have a little "conversation" going!
 This is a fascinating game for your baby, one that will encourage communication with you.

 When babies get too tired, too hungry or too restless to socialize any longer, they "say" so by crying or tuning out efforts to engage them.
 Be sensitive to such signals, and you'll soon learn your baby's own personal style of communicating.